|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a large stovetop espresso maker, brew coffee according to the manufacturer's instructions using fine-ground coffee.
+In a large stovetop espresso maker, brew coffee according to the manufacturer's instructions.

 Make the espuma by using a small whisk or spoon to vigorously beat the sugar and espresso until it is a pale brown, almost foamy paste, about 2 to 3 minutes.
 You cannot beat it too much.